Gospel: In Islam

 In Islam, the Injil (Arabic: الإنجيل) is considered one of the four major divine scriptures revealed by God, alongside the Tawrat (Torah), Zabur (Psalms), and the Quran.
 The term Injīl is derived from the Syriac ܐܘܢܓܠܝܘܢ (awongelion), ultimately from the Greek εὐαγγέλιον (euangelion; lit. good news or glad tidings).

 According to the Quran, the Injil was a divine revelation given to ʿĪsā (Jesus), whom Islam regards as a prophet and messenger, not the Son of God.
 It is described as containing guidance and light for the Children of Israel and as confirming the scriptures that came before it.

-Mainstream Islamic belief holds that the original Injil has been lost or altered (taḥrīf) over time, and that the four canonical Gospels—Matthew, Mark, Luke, and John—do not represent this original text, although they may contain elements of Jesus’s authentic teachings.
-Some classical and contemporary scholars argue that the Injil was primarily an oral revelation given to Jesus, similar to the Qur’an revealed to Muhammad, rather than a written text authored by him.
+Mainstream Islamic belief holds that the original Injil has been lost or altered (taḥrīf) over time, and that the four canonical Gospels—Matthew, Mark, Luke, and John—do not represent this original text, although they may contain elements of Jesus's authentic teachings.
+Some classical and contemporary scholars argue that the Injil was primarily an oral revelation given to Jesus, similar to the Qur'an revealed to Muhammad, rather than a written text authored by him.

-While the Injil holds a position of respect in Islam, it is considered superseded by the Qur’an, which Muslims believe to be the final, complete, and preserved word of God.
-Islamic theology emphasizes that Muslims are instructed to believe in all previous scriptures in their original form, but the Qur’an is seen as the ultimate criterion (al-Furqān) over them.

 Criticism

-Some modern Christian scholars and apologists have criticized the Islamic view of the Injil as historically and textually problematic, arguing that there is no manuscript evidence for a distinct, lost Gospel that matches the Qur’anic description.
-Others contend that the charge of taḥrīf (corruption) is a later theological development rather than a contemporaneous claim from the time of Jesus.
+Some scholars and Christian apologists have criticized the Islamic view of the Injil as historically and textually problematic, arguing that there is no manuscript evidence for a distinct, lost Gospel that matches the Qur'anic description.
+Others contend that the charge of tahrif ('[Biblical] corruption') is a later theological development rather than a contemporaneous claim from the time of Jesus.